Heavy rain continues in Japan as mudslides kill four and leave five missing

 The Nagasaki police are also investigating the association between the rain and the deaths of two women in their 70s, who were found collapsed in a drain on Saturday in the city of Saikai.

-Another three people remain missing in Hiroshima Prefecture and the prefecture of Kumamoto.
+Another three people remain missing in Hiroshima and Kumamoto prefectures.

-On Sunday local authorities issued the highest-level alerts covering about 1.83 million people in seven prefectures at one point, calling on them to take steps to ensure their safety, according to the Fire and Disaster Management Agency.
+On Sunday local authorities issued highest-level alerts covering about 1.83 million people in seven prefectures at one point, calling on them to take steps to ensure their safety, according to the Fire and Disaster Management Agency.

 In the 24 hours through noon Tuesday, up to 250 millimeters of rainfall was forecast in northern Kyushu, up to 200 mm in southern Kyushu and the Shikoku region, and up to 120 mm across the Kinki and Chugoku areas.